Negative Energy – Toxic People – You Know the Type.

 Let’s make one joint resolution for 2012.
 We won’t let toxic people – persistently negative personalities – dictate our lives.

-I chanced on a book that can’t be judged by the black border that swallows the cover…or the year it was first published (1999).
+I chanced on a book that can’t be judged by the black border that swallowed the original cover…or the year it was first published (1999) and thankfully, since updated.
 The content is more current than the evening news.
 Stop suffering!
-Here’s the link to learn more + reviews.

 5.0 out of 5 stars Life-Changing Book, April 22, 2001